iris-hep/iris-hep.github.io/pages/docs/webdev.md

 ### Installing Ruby

+Visit [this page](https://jekyllrb.com/docs/installation/) for information about installing Ruby if your current version is too old; the instructions there form the basis for what you see here, and come in variants for all major operating systems.
 You should have Ruby 2.4+ for Jekyll.
 Since the latest macOS comes with 2.3 (and Apple is dropping scripting language from macOS in the future), you'll want a newer version even on a mac.
 You can use rbenv to manage multiple ruby versions.
 On macOS with homebrew, you'll want:

 ```bash
 brew install rbenv
 ```

 You'll need to run `rbenv init` and follow the instructions for your current shell.
 After you've installed rbenv on your system, use: